0x80/isolate-package/README.md

 This way you can enjoy using PNPM or Yarn for your monorepo, while your deployment uses NPM with modules locked to the same versions.

+> !!
+Warning: Generating an NPM lockfile currently requires moving the
+> node_modules from the root of the monorepo temporarily into the isolate
+> directory.
+This will not be compatible with setups that run multiple isolation
+> processes in parallel.

 ### buildDirName

 Type: `string | undefined`, default: `undefined`